 Attracting House and Purple Finches to Your Backyard

-Your backyard feeder is a great place to look for Purple Finches.
+Your backyard feeder is a great place to look for Purple Finches (right, male).
 This species moves very erratically from year to year, so if you didn't have them this year don't despair, there’s always a chance they’ll arrive next year.

 How do I to Tell House and Purple Finches Apart?